 Price and Value for Money

-I have to say that I was happy with the price for the Spot, I got it at $30.00 on sale and I was pleased with that price.
-However, I would have been happy paying the normal retail of $40 for it.
+I have to say that I was happy with the price for the Spot headlamp, I got it at on sale and I was pleased with the price.
+However, I would have been happy paying the normal retail for it.
 It was the headlamp I wanted and so getting a bargain was just a happy coincidence 🙂 Click on any of the product links in this post to get a live price.

 I think the price is very reasonable for a functional and sturdy piece of kit like the Spot.
 The Spot also comes with a 3 year manufacturers warranty which is always comforting to have.
 Prices are always changing, so click on one of the links on this page to check out the price on Amazon.

 In terms of hiking, I thing the Black Diamond Spot Headlamp comes up to the mark with regards to functionality.
 There isn’t any hiking situation that I can think of that I wouldn’t be happy using the spot for.
 So, whether it’s night hiking, backpacking or camping, the Spot will be in my pack for sure.